is life a recipe

 My page view of my recipe version of this dish.
 This appeared in the Tabitha Charity fundraise cook book I wrote.
 The recipe above is in the photo above.
 As you can see I could not get the freshwater mussels to go the normal sea mussel – same effect, just a tad fishier.

-• Another fish dish was Yellow Tail Catfish (Basa), breaded and deep-fried;
+• Another fish dish was Yellow Tail Catfish (Basa), breaded and deep-fried,

-• Squid next.
-Basically a stir fry with onion and celery and squid of course.
+• Squid a stir fry with onion and celery and squid of course.
 Here is a tip that I learned from the cook and from watching other chefs in restaurants at Halong Harbour.
 If your squid is usually a tad chewy when you cook it, then bash the crap out of it in a pestle and mortar first, then cook it.
 It then takes on a butter-like consistency, it’s just wonderful.
-I seriously recommend this technique for any time you cook with squid, sotong, octopus, etc. as it makes a massive difference.
-No more chewy;

-Squid rings with celery sir fry – bashed up style – probably the most tender squid ever eaten by all of us on the boat
+• Squid rings with celery sir fry – bashed up style – probably the most tender squid ever eaten by all of us on the boat,

-• He even had time to create this watermelon carved candle – yes it’s a candle.
+• He even had time to create this watermelon-carved candle – yes it’s a candle.
 Inside was a tea light, pretty amazing don’t you think?

 Holy crap.
 I struggle to slice and de-seed watermelon - let alone something like this.
 OMG